 95% of these sign languages have NO Bible translation.

-The need for sign language Bible translation is deep.
+The need for sign language Bible translation is urgent.
 Written translations for spoken languages do not provide the Deaf with meaningful access to the Scriptures in their heart language.
 In response to this great need, the movement for sign language Bible translation has been growing extensively.

-One serious challenge that faces this movement is the need to provide Deaf translators and consultants with adequate biblical training.
 Deaf translators are faced with a unique set of challenges as they seek the training and resources necessary to carry out their work.
 First, it is difficult for Deaf translators to access the information taught in a traditional classroom designed for hearing students.
 While an interpreter can be utilized to convey course material, this creates an artificial communication environment that often leads to gaps in understanding and isolation of the Deaf student.
 In some cases, the method of education excludes Deaf students even when an interpreter is present.